-The three entities own a total of six ethanol production facilities, which in aggregate shipped approximately 716 million gallons of ethanol over the twelvemonth period ended January 31, 2024.
+The three entities own a total of six ethanol production facilities, which in aggregate shipped approximately 716 million gallons of ethanol over the twelve-month period ended January 31, 2024.
 REX's effective ownership of gallons shipped, for the twelve-month period ended January 31, 2024, by the ethanol production facilities in which we have ownership interests was approximately 290 million gallons.

 Our ethanol operations are highly dependent on commodity prices, especially prices for corn, ethanol, distillers grains, distillers corn oil and natural gas, and availability of corn.
 As a result of price volatility for these commodities, our operating results can fluctuate substantially.
 The price and availability of corn is subject to significant fluctuations depending upon several factors that affect commodity prices in general, including crop conditions, the amount of corn stored on farms, weather, federal policy, foreign trade, and international disruptions caused by wars or conflicts.
-Because the market prices of ethanol and distillers grains are not always directly related to corn prices (for example, demand for crude and other energy and related prices, the export market demand for ethanol and distillers grains, soybean meal prices, and the results of federal policy decisions and trade negotiations can impact ethanol and distillers grains prices), at times ethanol and distillers grains prices, reduce the overall margin structure at the plants.
+Because the market prices of ethanol and distillers grains are not always directly related to corn prices (for example, demand for crude and other energy and related prices, the export market demand for ethanol and distillers grains, soybean meal prices, and the results of federal policy decisions and trade negotiations can impact ethanol and distillers grains prices), at times ethanol and distillers grains prices may not follow movements in corn prices and, in an environment of higher corn prices or lower ethanol or distillers grains prices, reduce the overall margin structure at the plants.
 As a result, at times, we may operate our plants at negative or minimally positive operating margins.